 What Causes it?

 - Genetics.
-Heredity is the cause of only 5 to 10 percent of cancers.
+Heredity is the cause of only 5-10 per cent of cancers.
 The influence of lifestyle and diet is much greater.
 A good example of this is the story of Japanese migrants to Hawaii.
 Japanese living in Japan have a relatively low rate of breast and colon cancer, however, within one generation, Japanese that move to Hawaii developed the same risk of these cancers as their American compatriots, marking an unhealthy transition from sushi and soy to burgers and fries.

 The genes we inherit from our mother and father in the form of DNA encodes our potential on many levels.
 However, not every gene is expressed or turned on.
 Even if you inherit a gene for a particular cancer, it doesn’t mean you will necessarily get that cancer.
 Enter the new science of epigenetics that states that a gene needs first to be turned on before it can be expressed.
 Poor lifestyle and diet choices turn that switch.
 Many of the foods and remedies mentioned below appear to work by stopping the expression of that gene.